 With the short-term need to adapt to new ways of working and deal with economic uncertainty, business priorities and tech projects have had to change.
 But looking further ahead, what does this mean for those planned innovation and improvement projects?

 How to reimagine the future and revise your strategies is the focus of our latest guest webinar.
 The expert panel session features Sarah Blair, Director of IT, Thorntons Law LLP and Derek Southall, CEO of Hyperscale.

 Expert webinar: How legal and accounting firms can get more from data

 If you need to make significant or difficult decisions as a consequence of C-19, you’ll want a clear and accurate view of how they might impact staff, customers and operational capacity.

 Data is vital for informing decisions in areas such as the streamlining of operations and the management of a more agile workforce.
 Yet, many legal and accounting firms struggle with data literacy - the ability to access, aggregate and analyse information.

-In our upcoming webinar, Barry Talbot from QlickiT will look at how firms can improve data literacy - to help develop a more competitive edge in such challenging times.
+In our latest webinar, Barry Talbot from QlickiT looked at how firms can improve data literacy - to help develop a more competitive edge in such challenging times.